Lukk17/sky/config/local-dev/local_README.md

 ```shell
 htpasswd -c auth <username>
 ```
 where `username` will be user to log in via basic auth in nginx ingress
 it will prompt for password

 ### Run deployment script:
 `services-deploy.sh`

-mysql, sky-offer, sky-booking and sky-message services may require restarting due to creation of storage etc.
+mysql, sky-offer, sky-booking and sky-message services may require restarting due to creation of storage, etc.

 -------------